 - Many of my clients would identify as sensitive or highly sensitive people.
 They may find that they are highly in tune with and easily affected by the feelings of the people around them.
 They tend to be highly empathetic people and are sought out by family, friends, and co-workers because they are great listeners and have compassionate hearts.
 They may be overwhelmed easily in loud or chaotic situations.
 They may find peace in nature and have a strong sense of spirituality, whether or not they are religious.

-I don’t want to deter potential clients who don’t relate to this profile, but I do seem to attract and do my best work with people like this.
 My own journey has involved learning to understand and work with the people-pleasing and perfectionist parts of myself, overcoming chronic migraines, and living in the world as a highly sensitive person.

 How does private mindfulness coaching work?

 - Sessions are scheduled over video conference (Zoom), so I can (and do!) work with people anywhere in the world.

 What should I expect in my first session?

 - We will have an opportunity to get to know one another better and will talk about your goals and priorities for coaching to determine if it is a good fit.
 I only continue with clients whom I feel I can really support effectively.
 I want our sessions together to be something that you can look forward to and grow from.